ethereumclassic/Awesome-ETC/README.md

 ## Decentralized Exchanges

-- [Bisq](https://bisq.network/markets/?currency=etc_btc) - Bisq is an open-source, peer-to-peer application that allows you to buy and sell cryptocurrencies in exchange for national currencies.
+- [Bisq](https://bisq.network/markets/?currency=etc_btc) - an open-source, peer-to-peer application that allows you to buy and sell cryptocurrencies in exchange for national currencies.
 No registration required.
-- [exnce](https://exnce.com/) - EXNCE, is an open source hybrid digital asset exchange service which supports new and established digital currencies on a convenient and seamless platform through which anyone can join, distribute airdrop crypto currencies.
+- [EXNCE](https://exnce.com/) - an open source hybrid digital asset exchange service which supports new and established digital currencies on a convenient and seamless platform through which anyone can join, distribute airdrop crypto currencies.
-- [Saturn Network](https://www.saturn.network/) - Saturn Protocol is the future of trustless, privacy-preserving, censorship resistant decentralized exchanges for any blockchain that supports smart contracts.
+- [Saturn Network](https://www.saturn.network/) - the future of trustless, privacy-preserving, censorship resistant decentralized exchanges for any blockchain that supports smart contracts.
-- [Uniswap](https://uniswap.io/) - Uniswap is a protocol for automated token exchange on Ethereum.
+- [Uniswap](https://uniswap.io/) - a protocol for automated token exchange on Ethereum.
 Second state is implementing this protocol on Ethereum Classic.

 ## Instant Exchanges